shidel-dev/app_figures/README.md

 ## Usage
 ###configuration

-Your authentication information can be configured in three different ways
+Your authentication information can be configured in three different ways.

 ####ENV variables
 This is the preferred method as it keeps your config details in a private file.
-When using this method you can use a shortcut for creating a new client
+When using this method you can use a shortcut for creating a new client.

 ```ruby
 AppFigures.create_client
 ```
-This method will return a client object
+This method will return a client object.

 ####Configure block